okta/okta-sdk-nodejs/README.md

 ## User Agent

 If you need to specify a User-Agent for the client requests, you can configure it with `userAgent` property.
+`userAgent` property will be prepended to the user agent string created by SDK.
 ```javascript
 const okta = require('@okta/okta-sdk-nodejs');